River Rafting -

 Sunkoshi River Rafting: 9 Days (Kathmandu to Kathmandu.

-• River Sun Koshi is Nepal’s longest rafting trip.
-The rafting site, three hour drive from Kathmandu is more accessible than Karnali.
+River Sun Koshi is Nepal’s longest rafting trip.
+The rafting site, an hour’s drive from Kathmandu, is more accessible than Karnali.
 The run is 270 km and requires 8 to 9 days from Dolalghat to end Chatara down to the Indo-Gangetic plains.
-Specifically, the first couple of days is relatively easy while surprises sneak up on you during the last days.
+Specifically, the first couple of days are relatively easy, while surprises sneak up on you during the last days.

 Karnali River Rafting: “Peacock River”: 11 Days (Kathmandu to Kathmandu.